cvs-health/android-view-accessibility-techniques/doc/basics/TextResizingAndReflow.md

 2. Use `layout_height="wrap_content"` (or `layout_height="0dp"` in a `ConstraintLayout`).
 3. Do not set `android:maxLines` (or any other `max...` property) -- unless some mechanism exists to make the full text available.

-These steps are required to support the WCAG 2 [Success Criterion 1.4.4 Resize Text](https://www.w3.org/TR/WCAG21/#resize-text) and [Success Criterion 1.4.10 Reflow](https://www.w3.org/TR/WCAG21/#reflow).
+These steps are required to support WCAG [Success Criterion 1.4.4 Resize Text](https://www.w3.org/TR/WCAG22/#resize-text) and [Success Criterion 1.4.10 Reflow](https://www.w3.org/TR/WCAG22/#reflow).

 The first rule insures that text will scale when the system text size is adjusted in the Android Settings app "Accessibility > Text and display > Font size" screen (Google devices) or "Accessibility > Visibility enhancements > Font size and style" screen (Samsung devices).